-SY: Black women, Black queer, trans and gender non-conforming people, have been carrying movements to uplift Black voices, but don’t get the positive recognition they deserve.
+Black women, Black queer, trans and gender non-conforming people have been carrying movements to uplift Black lives, but they don’t get the attention and positive recognition they deserve.
 How often should intersectionality be prioritized in movements for Black liberation?

-PC: Intersectionality should always be at the center of movements.
-We’re not just talking about every category that someone lives under, we’re talking about the intersections in which people are oppressed; Being Black, being Queer, being Trans being a woman; the places we see where people are the margins.
+Intersectionality should always be at the center of our movements.
+We’re not just talking about every category that someone lives under.
+We’re talking about the intersections in which people are oppressed.
+Being Black, being queer, being trans, being a woman; the places we see where people are the margins.
 That’s what we mean when we talk about intersectionality, and it’s so important and critical that we have the folks at the margins because when we center people at the margins we actually get everybody free.

-SY: What are the most recent actions done by Dignity and Power Now to reform LA County’s jails?
+What are the most recent actions done by Dignity and Power Now and #ReformLAJails?

-SY: Something we have in common is our passion for political art.
+Something we have in common is our passion for art and its role in Black liberation movements.
 What should people know about political art and why it’s important for Black liberation?

-PC: I’ve been an artist all my life at this point.
+I’ve been an artist all my life at this point.
 I was an artist before it was politicized.
 It was my politicization that changed my art form and how I understood the use of art and culture.
-Black Lives Matter is both a political project and a cultural project and much of what the Black power movement was.
-It wasn’t just a political project, it was about changing the aesthetic, and really challenging Whiteness with a Black aesthetic.
+Black Lives Matter is both a political project and a cultural project, and much of what the Black Power movement was.
+It wasn’t just a political project; it was about changing the aesthetic, and really challenging whiteness with a Black aesthetic.
 I see politicized art as a part of how we build out a new vision, a new imagination for Black people.

-SY: What can young Black advocates learn from When they Call you a Terrorist?
+What can young Black freedom fighters learn from When they Call you a Terrorist?

-PC: So much!
-Our activism doesn’t have to start when we’re an adult, I started my activism when I was sixteen.
+So much!
+Our activism doesn’t have to start when we’re an adult.
+I started my activism when I was sixteen.
 Activism can take on so many different forms.
 There are so many folks out here waiting to support young people in their evolution.

-SY: In my hometown, Richmond VA, many Black youth are criminalized in the fight for Black lives at disproportionate rates.
-What is your message to young Black advocates who experience criminalization, and what can they do in their communities to further the goals you have been working towards?
+What is your message to young Black freedom fighters who face criminalization, and what can they do in their communities to further the goals you have been working towards?

-PC: Part of living in a system that wants to keep racial capitalism in place is that criminalizes dissent, and so part of that is realizing that this is going to be part of what happens.
-But because we can be more honest about how we as organizers are criminalized we can definitely put things in place so that we are better supported.
-Having legal support is really important, being able to have strong systems of security inside and outside of your organization is important.
+Part of living in a system that wants to keep racial capitalism in place is being criminalized for dissent, and so part of that is realizing that this is going to be part of what happens.
+But because we can be more honest about how we as organizers are criminalized, we can definitely put things in place so that we are better supported.
+Having legal support is really important.
+Being able to have strong systems of security inside and outside of your organization is important.
 Protecting those who are most vulnerable is incredibly important too.